khansubhan95/khansubhan95.github.io/index.md

 ---
 Hey!
 I'm Subhan.
 I am a full stack developer located in Chicago, Illinois.

-I began software development while in College, where I mostly dabbled in web development.
-Around that time, I grew interested in the changes that were happening in JavaScript and did development using Node.js and React.
-I also decided to invest in Java and learnt the Spring framework.
+I have good experience in using Node.js, React, JavaScript, Java and Spring to make web applications.

 I have worked as a Project Engineer in Wipro from Aug 2017 to Mar 2019.
 I graduated in ECE from Osmania University in May 2017.